SAFEHR-data/Garden-Path/docs/flowehr_tre_ws_userguide.md

 For Python, you may find that this has already been setup on your VM.
 You can check this by running:

     pip config list

+Similarly, on a Linux VM, the VM will be configured to use the apt repositories from Nexus.
+If you run `sudo apt update`, you will see that apt will only search for updates from the Nexus server.